Native Plant Species Availability

 LISPLiatris spicatadense blazing star1,2,3,4

-LOCA2 (April)Lobelia cardinaliscardinal flower2,4
+LOCA2 (mid April)Lobelia cardinaliscardinal flower2,4

-LOSI (April)Lobelia siphiliticablue lobelia1,2,3,4
+LOSI (mid April)Lobelia siphiliticablue lobelia1,2,3,4

 OLRIRSolidago rigidastiff goldenrod2